otto-torino/django-baton/README.md

 In order to activate this functionality you should add the BATON configuration:

 You should provide the results length and the data as an array of objects which must contain the `label` and `url` keys.
-The `icon` key is optional.
+The `icon` key is optional and is treated as css class given to an `i` element.

 Let's see an example: